somejfn/k8s-on-k8s/README.md

 # k8s-on-k8s

-This is a *WIP* I work on in my spare time to make k8s _control plane as a service_ so I can easily test new versions and various networking drivers.
+This project aims to build k8s _control planes_ on demand using an existing k8s cluster so you can easily test new versions, features or networking drivers without having to wait for an installer to support it.

+It can also be used for teaching purposes giving every student a control plane using as little resources as what a few _hyperkube_ and _etcd_ PODs consume.

 Theory of operation
 --------------

-A _master_ or _infrastructure_ cluster provides control plane as a service to multiple cluster administrators by granting each of them a writable access to a namespace.
+A _master_ or _infrastructure_ cluster provides control plane as a service to multiple delegated cluster administrators by granting each of them a writable namespace.

 The Kubernetes _hosted_ control plane is provisioned in that namespace just like any common containerized application using deployments, services and ingress native objects.